 This put our minor inconveniences with the west coast weather somewhat in perspective.

 Sarah Island only operated as a penal colony for 9 years until Port Arthur was built.
-Remarkably in the last 5 years a more enlightened regime persuaded these hardened men to manufacture 96 boats, known throughout Australia for their quality.
-All built from local Huon Pine which is prized for both it’s buoyancy and natural waterproofing.
+Remarkably in the last 5 years, a more enlightened regime persuaded these hardened men to manufacture 96 boats, known throughout Australia for their quality.
+All built from local Huon Pine which is prized for both its buoyancy and its natural waterproofing.